Luigi1992/quick-study/README.md

 ======
-Created durining Google Technologies for Cloud and Web Development workshop (December 2014 - March 2015) by Luigi Mortaro, Alessio Baldassarre and Alicja Baszak.
+Created during Google Technologies for Cloud and Web Development workshop (December 2014 - March 2015) by Luigi Mortaro, Alessio Baldassarre and Alicja Baszak.